Last reviewed: August 2026

 - "I wish I had read the reviews first.
 Not a good company.
 Scammers."

-As of mid-2026, DiabeticsT rust is showing "OVERSTOCKED — Join waitlist" on their site.
+As verified in August 2026, DiabeticsTrust was showing "OVERSTOCKED — Join waitlist" on their site.
 They are not accepting new sellers.
 If you've seen them in search results and clicked through, you can't sell to them right now.

 The safer options — what to look for